 - a.
-The administration of CA private keys and central RA system private keys - b.
+The administration of CA private keys and RA system private keys - b.
 Configurations of the CA and central RA systems - c.
 The validation of information in Certificate Applications - d.
-The acceptance, rejection, or other processing of Certificate Applications, revocation requests, or renewal requests, or enrolment information e.
-The issuance, or revocation of Certificates, including personnel - having access to restricted portions of its repository - The handling of Subscriber information or requests
+The acceptance, rejection, or other processing of Certificate Applications, revocation requests, or renewal requests, or enrolment information - e.
+The issuance, or revocation of Certificates - f.
+The handling of Subscriber information or requests